informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 in `ADDR` and tests, whether the value stored in `balances` for every address is in the range from `0` to `MAX_UINT` (inclusive).

+We can immediately check this invariant for a few states:

 ```sh